developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/licensing/index.md

 * **On Windows CE devices with a persistent installation, place a SECOND COPY of the file in**: `\Application\EnterpriseBrowser\Config\`

 &#51;.
 Launch Enterprise Browser and confirm that the license has been applied (the name of the licensed company will appear on EB splash screen). <br>
 &#52;.
-Repeat Steps 1 and 2 for all [EB apps](../ShortcutCreator/) to run on the device(s).
+Repeat Steps 1 and 2 for all [EB app shortcuts](../ShortcutCreator/) to run on the device(s).
 <br>

+**NOTE: Shortcuts are not supported on devices running Android 8.x Oreo or higher**.

 **Deployment Option Notes**:

-* When using Option 3, all `Config.xml` files for all apps on a device must contain the licensing information.
+* When using Option 3, all `Config.xml` files for all apps shortcuts on a device must contain the licensing information.
 * A device becomes licensed only after Enterprise Browser is launched for the first time with a `Config.xml` file that contains valid licensing information.
 * License deployment options may be used in any combination across the devices of a deployment, but only one option should be used on any single device.